hash-bash/hash-bash/README.md

-### Hi there, I'm Saurabh! 👋
+### Hi there, How is it going? 👋

-## I'm a Student, Developer, Adventurer and Tech-Enthusiast
+## I'm Saurabh, a Developer, Student, Adventurer and Tech-Enthusiast

-- 🔭 I do
-- 🌱 I’m currently learning everything 🤣
+- ⚡ I am pursuing my Bachelor's degree in Computer Engineering at the Army Institute of Technology, Pune
+- ⚡ I’m currently exploring the web development frameworks (Full-Stack: AngularJS, ExpressJS, ReactJS, Django)
-- 👯 I’m looking to collaborate with other content creators
+- ⚡ I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- ⚡ 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ## ᴄᴏɴɴᴇᴄᴛ ᴡɪᴛʜ ᴍᴇ: